 Yes.
 If you go to the local office, provide the correct documentation and go through the application process, they will provide you with proof that your card is on its way, which can help in situations where you need the card to prove your identity.
 You cannot get a temporary card online.

 Your social security card is not something you need to keep on you at all times.
 If you have your social security number memorized, you should keep your social security card in a fire-proof safe or a safety deposit box at the bank.
 This helps prevent you from losing it, which can cause major identity theft headaches.

 The Social Security Administration offers three different types of cards, depending on your citizenship status in the country:

 Jeff Hindenach is the co-founder of Simple.
 Thrifty.
 Living.
-He has a long history of financial journalism, with a background in newspapers such as the San Jose Mercury News and San Francisco Examiner, as well as being published in The Huffington Post, New York Times, Business Insider, CNBC, Newsday and The Street.
+He graduated from Bowling Green State University with a Bachelor's Degree in Journalism.
+He has a long history of financial journalism, with a background writing for newspapers such as the San Jose Mercury News and San Francisco Examiner, as well as writing on personal finance for The Huffington Post, New York Times, Business Insider, CNBC, Newsday and The Street.
 He believes in giving readers the tools they need to get out of debt.